 Here's the complete code for the module that creates the chart.

-Services > Desktop Liberation > Get Started Snippets > Create a heatmap in Excel > Charts and color ramps >
+Services > Desktop Liberation - the definitive resource for Google Apps Script and Microsoft Office automation > Get Started Snippets > Create a heatmap in Excel > Charts and color ramps >